mercator-ocean/copernicus-marine-toolbox/README.md

 >will output a dataset with longitude: [0.0 0.08334 0.1667 0.25 ...
 2.833 2.917 3.0]

 Note that when the flag is `outside` the returned interval fully covers the requested area.

+It will apply to all 4 dimensions at the same time.
+If asked for a single point (not an interval) in one of the dimensions, it will return the nearest point (a single one) in that dimension.

 When asking for a dimension out of dataset bounds, the procedure will raise a flag indicating that the area could not be fully covered.
 For example, when requesting for **depth** values in the range (0.4, 50) from a dataset which covers `[0.494 1.541 2.646 ...
 5.275e+03 5.728e+03]`, so that we are requesting a point which is lower than the minimum of the dataset: